mozilla/shield-studies-addon-template/README.md

 2. All website stuff (web-workers, ui) lives in `data`
 3. Index at `lib/index.js`
 4. Grunt, b/c it makes instrument / coverage easier
+5. All the testing happens in a create `testing-env` folder, so that

+    - it can use a custom `.jpmignore` file
+    - it can do coverage with less silliness

+6. As built, the tests will fail, until you fix the facade tests.